f-krull/xtal/src/xtalcompunbound/README.md

 Requirements to find a solution:
 * pdbB is a PDB structure with at least two chains (cB1, and cB2)
 * cB1 and cB2 are in contact
-* pdbU is a PDB structure with at least one chains (cU1)
+* pdbU is a PDB structure with at least one chain (cU1)
 * cB1 has high sequence identity to cU1
 * pdbU has no chain with high sequence identity to cB2